Shivardy/connectedx-react-assessment/README.md

-# Getting Started with Create React App
+# ConnectedX React App Assessment

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This is just a sample app as part of a take home assessment from ConnectedX.